PowerShell/DscResources/CONTRIBUTING.md

 ### Fork a Respository
 A 'fork' on GitHub is your own personal copy of a repository.
-GitHub's guide to forking a respository is available [here](https://help.github.com/articles/fork-a-repo/).
+GitHub's guide to forking a repository is available [here](https://help.github.com/articles/fork-a-repo/).
 You will need a fork to contribute to any of the repositories in the DSC Resource Kit since only the maintainers have the ability to push to the official repositories.

 Once you have created your fork, you can easily access it via the URL: